thame/DAppNodePackage-web3signer-generic/README.md

 # Dappnode Package _Web3Signer_

-This repo includes the Web3Signer packages for: Holesky, Mainnet, LUKSO and Gnosis
+This repo includes the Web3Signer packages for: Holesky, Hoodi, Mainnet, LUKSO and Gnosis

 ![](avatar.png)